 Uses

-Spider Plants make great hanging plants, especially if they have stems with babies.
-This really shows them off.
-Smaller ones are fine tabletop plants.
+Spider Plants make excellent hanging plants, especially if they have stems with babies, as it really shows them off.
+Smaller ones are fine as tabletop plants.
 I’ve also seen them in living walls.

 Spider Plant Care Tips

 Here’s where Spider Plants are most adaptable.
-They prefer nice bright light, near but not in a west, north, or east window.
+They prefer nice bright light, near but not in a window unless it’s a north or east exposure.

-They’ll do fine in good strong artificial light.
-They probably won’t produce flowers and babies without natural light.
+They’ll do fine in strong artificial light.
+They probably won’t produce flowers and babies without natural light or in low-light conditions.

 You may have to move your Spider Plant to a brighter spot in the winter months so it gets the light it needs.
 Here are more tips on winter houseplant care.